ahsodhi/crime-explorer/README.md

 ## Instructions

+1. Clone this repo

-1. Download the crime data csv file from: https://drive.google.com/open?id=0B1uhOkyVD6tAY0RWdUZhX1NVejg
+2. Download the crime data csv file and place it in the same directory as the repo https://drive.google.com/open?id=0B1uhOkyVD6tAY0RWdUZhX1NVejg

-2. From a terminal window, execute `perl crimeExplorer.pl crimedata.csv`
+3. From a terminal window, navigate to the repo directory and execute `perl crimeExplorer.pl crimedata.csv`

-For full instructions covering each type of functionality in the program, take a look at UserManual.pdf
+Read **UserManual.pdf** (included in repo) for full instructions covering each functionality.